-Today we'll show you how to make a wholesome green smoothie with ingredients that are often used in Japanese cuisine.
-We will use matcha, kiwi, pear, spinach, and soy yoghurt.
+Today, we'll show you how to make a healthy green smoothie with ingredients that are often used in Japanese cuisine.

-Finally, we used pears and spinach.
-Spinach is so ridiculously healthy we should be eating it in our sleep.
-Pears are naturally sweet and delicious.
-Both are much loved in Japan, although their pear variety (Nashi) is a bit different from the Western ones (Yonashi).
+Pears, too, are much loved in Japan — although their pear variety (Nashi) is a bit different from the Western ones (Yonashi).

-Put all these gorgeous ingredients together for a glass of pure raw health.
-Here is a quick nutritional profile summary.
-A glass of this smoothie will give you 177 calories, 28% RDI of fibres, 18% RDI of proteins, and only 8% RDI of carbs.
-So good!
+A glass of this kiwi matcha smoothie has 177 calories, 28% RDI of fibres, 18% RDI of proteins, and only 8% RDI of carbs.

 How to use matcha green tea powder in smoothies?